joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

         glEnd();
 ```

-    <p>The next loop will render a quadrilateral for each edge of the surface, resulting in four quads.
-Each quadrilateral will start at the edge of the surface itself, and end at the corresponding edge of the extruded back cap of the surface.</p>
+The next loop will render a quadrilateral for each edge of the surface, resulting in four quads.
+Each quadrilateral will start at the edge of the surface itself, and end at the corresponding edge of the extruded back cap of the surface.

 ```c++
 ​        glBegin(GL_QUAD_STRIP);